SteeltoeOSS/Samples/MusicStore/README.md

 This will fire up a Spring Cloud Eureka Server listening on port 8761.

-And finally to startup a MySql Server.
-Note: On MacOS you can NOT use MySQL.
-Instead, you must use Postgres as there currently are no MySql .NET providers supported on .NET Core.

 1. `cd Samples/MusicStore`
 2. `start dockerrun-mysqlserver.cmd` or `./dockerrun-mysqlserver.sh`